 And if you’re wondering, the side effects of melatonin use in children include:

 - Low body temperature

-That sounds less-than-amazing, doesn’t it?
+All of which sounds less-than-amazing.
+Right?
 More like a band-aid and less like a solution that restores balance.